HectorCintron/sample-react-app/README.md

       "dbuser": "YOUR_DB_USER",
       "dbpassword": "YOUR_DB_PASSWORD",
     }`
-9. In a terminal, type and run: `npm run server`
+9. Navigate back to the root of the project. `cd ../../`, run `npm run server`
-10. In another terminal, type and run: `npm run start`
+10. In another terminal, type and run: `npm run start` from the project root directory.
+11. You can access the ap at http://localhost:8080/apps and the api at http://localhost:8080/api/apps once it is successfully running.
-11. Happy Coding :)
+12. Happy Coding :)

 ## Future Improvements or Features
 #### In no particular order ...